Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 25From Paddy’s letter to Billa Harrod, Kardamyli 2004, in: Olivia Stewart – Ian Collins, “Τhe Photographs of Joan Leigh Fermor.
 Artist and Lover” (London: Haus Publishing 2018) 272-273.

 27Platon Mavromoustakos, Re-unpacking the Patrick and Joan Leigh Fermor Library, in: “PATRICK LEIGH FERMOR.
-The Journey Continues” (= journal “MOUSEIO BENAKI”, 9th Supplement, 2017) 247.
+The Journey Continues” (= 9th Supplement of the journal “MOUSEIO BENAKI”, 2017) 247.

 28Patrick Leigh Fermor, Travel, in the journal published in Athens by the Gennadius Library “The New Griffon” 6 (2003) 19.